-Note: At this time, the listing preview doesn't accurately reflect price and quantity if they are set at the variation level.
-Once you publish the listing, you’ll be able to view all of your variations.
+At this time, the listing preview doesn't accurately reflect price and quantity if they are set for variations of the listing.
+Once you publish the listing, you’ll be able to view all your variations.

 You're ready to sell!
 Click Publish to finish your listing.
 The $0.20 USD listing fee will be added to your Payment account.